 Pinworms, also known as threadworms, are a common problem for people and especially children.
-According to the Center for Disease Control (CDC), pinworms are the most common worm infection in the United States.
+According to the Centers for Disease Control (CDC), pinworms are the most common worm infection in the United States.
 However, there is often confusion about where this worm comes from and how it is transmitted.

 Pinworms in People

 The type of pinworm that people are susceptible to is known as Enterobius vermicularis.
 This infection is also sometimes referred to as enterobiasis.
 Only humans, and possibly other primates, can transmit this type of infection.
-Pinworms are transmitted between humans using a fecal to oral route like contaminated hands and infected bedding.
+Pinworms are transmitted between humans via a fecal to oral route like contaminated hands and infected bedding.

 You'll know if you have pinworms because they are visible and often cause discomfort and itching in the anal area.
 Kids will often scratch the rectal area which allows the pinworm eggs to get underneath their fingernails, infecting their toys and friends.
 It is also common to experience a rash or skin irritation near the anus or vagina.
-Symptoms like insomnia, abdominal pain, and bacterial infection may also occur in individuals.
+Symptoms like insomnia, abdominal pain, and bacterial infection may also occur in individuals

 Pinworms in Animals